mattpolzin/JSONAPI/documentation/usage.md

 #### `Error`

-The final generic type of a `JSONAPIDocument` is the `Error`.
+The final generic type of a `JSONAPI.Document` is the `Error`.

-You can either create an error type that can handle all the errors you expect your `JSONAPIDocument` to be able to encode/decode or use an out-of-box error type described here.
+You can either create an error type that can handle all the errors you expect your `JSONAPI.Document` to be able to encode/decode or use an out-of-box error type described here.
 As prescribed by the **SPEC**, these errors will be found under the root document key `errors`.

 ##### `UnknownJSONAPIError`
 The `UnknownJSONAPIError` type will always succeed in parsing errors but it will not give you any information about what error occurred.
 You will generally get more bang for your buck out of the next error type described.